 As you become a more serious creator, you may want to invest in an affordable lighting set up, which can make a world of a difference in the appearance of your videos.
 Make sure you also make a point to Skillshare during your YouTube videos.

 Not only will dressing up show the audience that you’re serious about what you’re creating, but it’ll also help you feel more confident and prepared while delivering your message to the camera.
 If you don’t like shopping, Gentleman’s box is a subscription box that delivers the latest trendy and fashionable items.
+If you’re up for some unique clothes or socks, check out Happy Socks, you will sure be shocked to find how many different socks they have!
+It’s truly impressive!

 Need some help with what’s fashionable?
 Check out the latest summer outfits!